EasterCompany/Auto-Server/README.md

-# Auto-Server
+# Overlord Tools

-This an open source tool by Easter Company for automating the test &amp; deployment processes for our tech stack hosted on PythonAnywhere we encourage you to try our methods and advise on any alternative solutions or potential features.
+This an open source tool package by Easter Company for automating the development, testing & deployment processes for our tech stack hosted on PythonAnywhere.
+Some features may be specific to our hosting solution but most will be useful to all developers regardless of your host method.